peteroupc/peteroupc.github.io/randomfunc.md

 > **Notes:**
 >
 > 1. The running time for rejection sampling depends on the acceptance rate, that is, how often the sampler accepts a sampled outcome rather than rejecting it.
 In general, this rate is the number of acceptable outcomes divided by the total number of outcomes.
 > 2. All rejection sampling strategies have a chance to reject data, so they all have a _variable running time_ (in fact, they could run indefinitely).
 Note that graphics processing units (GPUs) and other devices that run multiple tasks at once work better if all the tasks finish their work at the same time.
 This is not possible if they all implement a rejection sampling technique because of its variable running time.
-If each iteration of the rejection sampler has a low rejection rate, one solution is to have each task run one iteration of the sampler, with its own source of random numbers (such as numbers generated from its own PRNG), then to take the first random number that hasn't been rejected this way by a task (which can fail at a very low rate).<sup>[**(20)**](#Note20)</sup>
+If each iteration of the rejection sampler has a low rejection rate, one solution is to have each task run one iteration of the sampler, with its own "source of random numbers" (such as numbers generated from its own PRNG), then to take the first sampled number that hasn't been rejected this way by a task (which can fail at a very low rate).<sup>[**(20)**](#Note20)</sup>

 <a id=Random_Walks></a>
 ### Random Walks

 A _random walk_ is a process with random behavior over time.
 A simple form of random walk involves choosing, at random, a number that changes the state of the walk.
-The pseudocode below generates a random walk of _n_ random numbers, where `STATEJUMP()` is the next number to add to the current state (see examples later in this section).
+The pseudocode below generates a random walk with _n_ steps, where `STATEJUMP()` is the next number to add to the current state (see examples later in this section).

     METHOD RandomWalk(n)
       // Create a new list with an initial state